AraneaDev/accountant/.gitlab/issue_templates/Bug.md

 - The problem you are facing is **not** documented in the [troubleshooting](../../docs/troubleshooting.md) section;
 - A [GitLab issue](https://gitlab.com/altek/accountant/issues) with the same or similar problem you're having, doesn't already exist in an **open** or **closed** state;

-If after going through all the previous steps you still have an issue, feel free to continue.
+If going through all the previous steps didn't help, feel free to continue.

 **Make sure the bug report is properly filled and remove this disclaimer before submitting.**